erikh2000/stupid-queue/README.md

 # Why Might You Want to Use Stupid Queue?

 It's small and understandable code to use as a starting point for learning or adding to.
-There's build-time or run-time dependencies.
+There's no build-time or run-time dependencies.

 I'm not going to bother to publish it to NPM.
 Well, if you ask me to, I might.